wkiri/DEMUD/README.md

    The results, along with a `demud.log` file, will appear in the `results/` directory under `src/`.

+   **Please do not check your demud.config file back in to this repository.
+It is a local configuration file for your system.**

    Note: UCI data sets were obtained from

    Lichman, M. (2013).
 UCI Machine Learning Repository